mdn/content/files/en-us/web/css/css_box_model/index.md

 > **Note:** This specification defines the physical padding and margin properties.
 Flow-relative properties, which relate to text direction, are defined in [Logical Properties and Values](/en-US/docs/Web/CSS/CSS_Logical_Properties).

-### Properties for controlling the margins of a box
+### Properties for controlling the margin of a box

 Margins surround the border edge of a box, and provide spacing between boxes.